Zorba, Male Belly Dancer

 Angelika Nemeth.

 ANAS '07 - I took a Taqsim class from Angelika.
 She gave me a new perspective on the Taqsim - that will help me in dancing them.
-I find the Taqsim to be the hardest aspect of our dance, Angelika built on Aradia's Taqsim class that I took last year - the result of that class helped me actually do my first Taqsim, Angelika's class will help me do more and better!
+I find the Taqsim to be the hardest aspect of our dance, Angelika built on Aradia's Taqsim class that I took the previous year - the result of that class helped me actually do my first Taqsim, Angelika's class has built on that foundation.

 Angelika's Link opens in new window WebSite!